 & NH3 contain London dispersion forces

-nh3 intermolecular forces is dipole dipole intraction and hydrogen bonding, hydrogen bonding is more strongest then van der wale forces, the parial positive end of one molecules to the partial negative end of another molecules.
+1. NH3 – nh3 intermolecular forces has dipole dipole intraction and hydrogen bonding and London dispersion forces, hydrogen bonding is more strongest then van der wale forces, the parial positive end of one molecules to the partial negative end of another molecules.
 So, in this reason we can say that, NH3 has both forces such as, dipole dipole interaction, and hydrogen bonding, and also dispersion forces.

 2. CH3Cl – chloromethane (CH3Cl) has dipole dipole and dispersion forces because dipole dipole intraction occur between molecules. partial positive end of one molecules to partial negative end of another molecules.